How To Be An Effective Special Education Advocate For Your Child

 Know Your Child’s Rights

 If you have a child with special needs, it’s important to know their rights and how to advocate for them effectively.
 Securing the best possible education for them is a top priority.
-But what does it take to be an effective advocate for your child’s education?
+But what does it take to be an effective special education advocate for your child’s education?

 The Individuals with Disabilities Education Act (IDEA) is the federal law that guarantees all children with disabilities the right to a free and appropriate education (FAPE).
 This law sets out the specific rights of children with disabilities and their families, and outlines the responsibilities of schools to provide an appropriate education.